xiaohan2012/daily-reading/august/broder-random-spanning-tree.md

   - GENERATE works for undirected graph on random uniform spanning tree
     - perfect sampling (but only for uniform)
     - automatic stopping
-  - coupling-to-past works for directed and weighted graph
+  - coupling-from-past works for directed and weighted graph

-- can we use backward tree chain generate (uniform) random trees?
+- can we use backward tree chain to generate (uniform) random trees?

 # relation to random generation of steiner trees